openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

 To browse a component details, perform the following steps:

 #.
-In OpenStack Dashboard, navigate to
+In OpenStack dashboard, navigate to
    :menuselection:`Murano > Application Catalog > Environments`.

 #.
 Click the name of the required environment.